shuai-xu/flink/docs/dev/table/udfs.md

 DeclarativeAggregationFunction expresses in terms of `Expression` of Flink Table API, which will be used while generating the code of aggregation operator for queries.

 When implementing a new expression-based aggregate function, you should firstly decide how many operands your function will have by implementing `inputCount` method.
 And then you can use `operands` fields to represent your operand, like `operands(0)`, `operands(2)`.
 Then you should declare all agg buffer attributes by implementing `aggBufferAttributes`.
 Agg buffer is used to cache the status of the Agg like `Accumulator` in `AggregateFunction`.
-You should declare all buffer attributes as `UnresolvedAggBufferReference`, and make sure the name of your attributes are unique within the function.
-You can implement `initialValuesExpressions` to define initial value of the agg buffers and `accumulateExpressions` to update the agg buffers by accumlate the input `operands`. `mergeExpressions` is used to merge the agg buffers from partial aggs. `getValueExpression` is used to get the final value of the Agg like `getValue` in `AggregationFunction`.
+You should declare all buffer attributes as `UnresolvedAggBufferReference`, and make sure the name of your attributes is unique within the function.
+You can implement `initialValuesExpressions` to define initial value of the agg buffers and `accumulateExpressions` to update the agg buffers by accumulate the input `operands`. `mergeExpressions` is used to merge the agg buffers from partial aggs. `getValueExpression` is used to get the final value of the Agg like `getValue` in `AggregationFunction`.

 Detailed documentation for all methods of DeclarativeAggregateFunction is given below.